Popular worldwide, neon saigns illuminate the night sky and attract people with warm and welcoming light.

-The night sky is now real estate, and for those able to invest in beautiful neon signs, attracting customers after dark is now a lucrative business.
+The night sky is now real estate, and attracting customers after dark is now a lucrative business for those able to invest in beautiful neon signs.

-Now thanks to neon technology, companies can cash in on passing trade and use custom made neon signs to advertise and market their business.
+Now thanks to neon technology, companies can cash in on passing trade and use custom-made neon signs for advertising and marketing their business.

 Whether it’s a new luxury hotel in Los Angeles, a restaurant in New York, or a casino in Las Vegas, neon signs have opened up a whole new world of possibilities when it comes to advertising.

-Neon signs do carry a vintage charm, and their vibrant glow gives people a warm feeling inside.
+Neon signs carry a vintage charm, and their vibrant glow gives people a warm feeling.